100 Year Jacket. Granite edition. Ultra-tough. Highly breathable. And waterproof to over 43,000mm.

 Giant pit vents for dumping excess heat

 The membrane in the 100 Year Jacket is already designed to get rid of excess heat, but if you’re working exceptionally hard, large pit vents underneath each arm let you dump heat even faster.
-Both pit zips are built with two-way waterproof zippers that can be operated with one hand.
+Both pit zips are built with waterproof zippers that can be operated with one hand.
 And every part of the jacket is built to keep you dry but let heat out when you need.
 The heavy-duty front zipper is waterproof, backed with an internal storm flap and has rubberised zip pulls.
 But it’s also a two-way zipper so you can open it from the top and bottom at the same time, making it just as easy to wear the jacket in the city as the mountains.

 Swiss-engineered material built in the SpaceX of fabric mills